-Ventilation is required in buildings to provide fresh air to the occupants, avoid condensation due to a high indoor air humidity level and remove pollutants due to occupants or building materials.
-The traditional approach to ventilation is to provide a fixed minimum ventilation rate per person based on the maximum occupancy of a facility.
-To provide air quality guidelines, ASHRAE Standard 90.1 specifies the minimum ventilation rate of 2.5 l/s per person, while ASHRAE Standard 62-2004 has been revised to the minimum ventilation rate of 10 l/s per person [4].
+The role of ventilation in residential buildings is mainly to maintain good air quality by diluting air pollutants.
+To provide air quality guidelines, ASHRAE Standard 90.1 specifies the minimum ventilation rate of 2.5 l/s per person, while ASHRAE Standard 62-2004 has been revised to the minimum ventilation rate of 10 l/s per person [2].
 The number of occupants in any facility varies over time, and it is rare that the facility is fully occupied.
 This provides a good opportunity to save energy by ventilating facilities on demand.
 Thus, the demand-control ventilation (DCV) is a commonly used strategy in HVAC systems based on signals from the indoor sensors, e.g., a CO2 sensor.
 Other sensors like the VOC (volatile organic compound) sensor, occupancy sensor, humidity sensor, particle sensor, and so on, are used to modulate the ventilation rate over time under various conditions.